-Have the express wishes on care at death and afterware describe action Verification of death Date and time of death: Date and time of verification of death Details of doctor or senior nurse who verified death: Designation: Name: Signature Nurses can only verify a person's expected death undertaken the training and the person has been s death Date of last doctor review Persons (family/ staff) present at time of death (name, /contact numbers): Relative or carer present at the time of death: Yes/No If not present, have the Family been notified?
-Yes/No Name of relative informed (if not present): Relationship to the deceased: Care of the body after death The deceased person must be treated with respect which include specific personal, religious or spiritual care ne Does the person have a religious faith that is important If yes, state which eds.
-Int to them?
-Yes/No Share Point> Public Site> EOL> ICODD or care/ or read Guidelines about Faiths and Cultures Record action taken:
+Have the express wishes on care at death and afterwards (page 10) been followed?
+Yes/No Please describe action Verification of death Date and time of death: Date and time of verification of death Details of doctor or senior nurse who verified death: Designation: Name: Signature Nurses can only verify a person's expected death (pronounce a person has died) if they have undertaken the training and can demonstrate competency.
+Date of last doctor review Persons (family/ staff) present at time of death (name/contact numbers): Relative or carer present at the time of death: Yes/No If not present, have the Family been notified?
+Yes/No Name of relative informed (if not present): Relationship to the deceased: Care of the body after death The deceased person must be treated with respect while personal cares are undertaken this may include specific personal, religious or spiritual care needs.
+Does the person have a religious faith that is important to them?
+Yes/No